versx/WhMgr/README.md

 ## Current Issues:
 - Gender icon comes in as `?` so -m and -f are used for now.
-- Emoji guild is not currently used, notification guild is used for now.

 ## Credits:
 [versx](https://github.com/versx) - Developer